vikm2o/backend-test/README.md

 # Full-stack-test

-# Create a cross-platform E-commerce
+# Create a cross-platform E-commerce App

 ## Front-End
 - A List Page which shows a list of products